-“Constipation” is a sort of catch-all term for a few different phenomena.
-“Stools may be too hard or too small, difficult to pass, or infrequent—fewer than three times per week," says Brooklyn-based gastroenterologist Niket Sonpal, MD.
+"Stools may be too hard or too small, difficult to pass, or infrequent—fewer than three times per week," says Brooklyn-based gastroenterologist Niket Sonpal, MD.
 "People with constipation may also notice a frequent need to strain and a sense that the bowels are not empty."
 There are a number of different causes for constipation, he says, including diet (specifically, a lack of fiber or healthy fats), lack of exercise, stress, and dehydration are some of the most common.
 Signs of constipation also differ for everyone, but a feeling of fullness, not going, and discomfort are all symptoms.
 In terms of how often you should poop per week, what's considered "normal" varies, but in general if you aren't pooping at least every three days, you're probably constipated.
 However, it’s best if you’re going to the bathroom at least once a day.

-Hydration seems to solve nearly every problem, and constipation is no exception.
-“Make sure you're drinking water—hydration, in general, will help push things out quickly," says Zeitlin.
-Flat water with lemon is her first choice, but La Croix fans, fear not: The sparkling stuff will get the job done, too.
+"Make sure you're drinking water—hydration, in general, will help push things out quickly," says Zeitlin.
+Flatwater with lemon is her first choice, but La Croix fans fear not: The sparkling stuff will get the job done, too.
 Water keeps things moving because it loosens your stool and hydrates the membranes along your digestive tract.
 Hydrated membranes equal lubrication.
 Warm water is especially helpful for constipation.

 3. High-fiber fruit

 Using prunes for constipation is super smart.
 One could say your grandma was right all along—prunes are a tried-and-true constipation remedy for a good reason.
-Prunes are high in fiber as well as sorbitol, said Tracy Lockwood Beckerman, RD, in a previous episode of You Versus Food.
-“Sorbitol is a sugar alcohol found in fruits which can speed up the GI system," she explained.
+Prunes are high in fiber as well as sorbitol, says Tracy Lockwood Beckerman, RD.
+"Sorbitol is a sugar alcohol found in fruits which can speed up the GI system," she explained.
 Sorbitol is a natural laxative which is why prunes are so great for constipation.
 A little (1-2 prunes or a small glass of juice) goes a long way though.
 This is also good to keep in mind for when you’re not constipated and want to enjoy some prunes.

 5. Raw green vegetables

 Yup, you guessed it—veggies have got a lot of fiber, too.
 "We're going to get the most amount of fiber from our veggies if they're raw, so you want to eat them salad-style," says Zeitlin.
-Some of her picks include broccoli, peas, and artichokes, all of which are filled with fiber.
+Some of her high-fiber vegetable faces include broccoli, peas, spinach, kale, and artichokes, all of which are filled with fiber.
 If you're making a salad, add some beats for additional fiber and tomatoes for added hydration, and you'll be good to go... literally.

 That AM oatmeal habit may be doing you more favors than you realize.
 It's high in—you guessed it!—fiber, which can "push things out quickly," says Zeitlin.
-For a more dinner-friendly grain that will give you a similar result, she recommends similarly fiber-filled quinoa.
+Sprinkle on some nuts, seeds, and fibrous fruits as well.

 7. Yogurt and kefir